WE-are-FPV/JeNo-5.1/README.md

 The JeNo is also available in 3" and 3.5" versions, which can be found on [this Printables page](https://www.printables.com/fr/model/459702-jeno-335-drone-frame).

-We recently added 7" version, also available on [this Printables page](https://www.printables.com/fr/model/847975-jeno-7-drone-frame).
+We recently added a 7" version, also available on [this Printables page](https://www.printables.com/fr/model/847975-jeno-7-drone-frame).

 ## Detaileds specifications